georgiesamaha/configBuilder-nf/README.md

 You will be asked a series of questions regarding:

-* **Pipeline source:** You'll first be asked if you're generating this configuration file for an nf-core or a custom Nextflow pipeline
+* **Pipeline source:** You'll first be asked if you're generating this configuration file for an nf-core or a custom Nextflow pipeline.
-* **Pipeline selection:** If you select nf-core you'll be asked to name the nf-core pipeline you intend to apply the generated config file to
+* **Pipeline selection:** If you select nf-core you'll be asked to name the nf-core pipeline you intend to apply the generated config file to.
 * **Executor selection:** You'll be prompted to select the [job scheduler](https://www.nextflow.io/docs/latest/executor.html#executors) (executor) that your HPC system uses.
-Choose one from the list, or specify local
+Choose one from the list, or specify local.
 * **Module preloading:** Specify any modules and their versions that should be loaded before each process.
 Multiple modules can be separated by spaces.
-This employs the beforeScript operator to preload necessary modules for your HPC environment
+This employs the beforeScript operator to preload necessary modules for your HPC environment.
 * **Compute resources:** If you've not selected local as the executor, you'll be prompted to:
-    * Specify the **queue** in which to run your jobs
+    * Specify the **queue** in which to run your jobs.
-    * Provide any additional **cluster options**
+    * Provide any additional **cluster options**.
-    * Define the maximum number of **CPUs, memory in GB, and walltime in hours** for each process
+    * Define the maximum number of **CPUs, memory in GB, and walltime in hours** for each process.
 * **Label-specific resources:** The application allows you to specify unique resource needs for [specific labels](https://www.nextflow.io/docs/latest/config.html?highlight=withname#process-selectors).
-This can be especially useful when certain stages or steps in your pipeline have different computational requirements
+This can be especially useful when certain stages or steps in your pipeline have different computational requirements.
-* **Process-specific resources:** You can define resources for specific processes based on their [name](https://www.nextflow.io/docs/latest/config.html?highlight=withname#process-selectors), further tailoring your configuration to match the requirements of individual steps in your pipeline
+* **Process-specific resources:** You can define resources for specific processes based on their [name](https://www.nextflow.io/docs/latest/config.html?highlight=withname#process-selectors), further tailoring your configuration to match the requirements of individual steps in your pipeline.
 * **Post-run clean up:** You have the option to enable [cleanup](https://www.nextflow.io/docs/latest/config.html?highlight=cleanup#miscellaneous) after your runs, ensuring that temporary files and data are removed to free up space.

 Once all prompts have been answered, the application will generate the custom config.